yezkez10/tp/docs/DeveloperGuide.md

        Expected: Displays all available timeslots under the timeslot tab.
 Success message and `DATE` shown in the status message.

     3. Test case: `view /on 02/02/2024`<br>
-       Expected: No Timeslots will be displayed.
+       Expected: No timeslots will be displayed.
 Error details shown in the status message.

     4. Other incorrect view commands to try: `view`, `view /on x`, `...` (where x is past date)<br>
        Expected: Similar to previous.